 To Wok or Not to Wok

-This is because of the large area surface and the use of high heat with a small amount of oil.
-Maybe one day I will redo this dish with my wok so you can see how I get this done.
-However you plan to make this dish, it will turn out amazing!
+Maybe one day I'll remake this dish using my wok so you can see how it's done.
+However you choose to cook it, this dish will turn out amazing!

 Before you cook in a Wok again, here are a few tips!